DracoBlue/docsforit/views/Homepage.md

 ### Under the hood

-The source for DocsForIt! my be found [docsforit github page] [docsforit-github] and is released for the public domain.
+The source for DocsForIt! may be found at the [docsforit github page] [docsforit-github] and is released for the public domain.

   [docsforit-github]: http://github.com/DracoBlue/docsforit